thindil/rapporteur/README.md

    The server returns status code *201* when the report was created, *208* when the same report exists on the server, *400* when an invalid data was sent, *401* when the application key is invalid (the application isn't authorized to send reports) and *500* when something wrong was on the server side.
+In that situation, the respose body contains more technical information about what was wrong.

+#### Note
+If you want to sent reports to the server via HTTPS, which means usually, you have to compile your code with parameter "-d:ssl".
+For example:
+`nim c -d:ssl myapp.nim`

 ### License